 Asperger Syndrome: Adam and Kristina's son Max is diagnosed with it in the first episode.
 In Season 5, Hank fears he may have it too after getting a book on it from Adam, and starts seeing Max's specialist Dr. Pelican.

 Bald Woman: Kristina for the last chunk of Season 4 as a result of getting chemotherapy.

 Fragile Flower Kristina handles nothing well, though it's a 50/50 chance as to whether she'll cry or become comically irrational.
 Worse now that she's given birth to the latest Braverman.

 Family Versus Career: Beautifully averted with Julia; her husband Joel stays home with their daughter while she goes to work as a successful lawyer.
 As of Season 4 though she's had to leave her job due to now having two kids to take care of.

-Happy Ending: The latest season has ended with one.
+Happy Ending: Season 4 had one.
 Kristina is cancer-free and gets to go to Hawaii with Adam, Jasmine is pregnant with her and Crosby's second child, Victor has become Happily Adopted and is no longer a Jerkass, Amber and Ryan are planning to get married, Drew gets to go to college, and Hank gets to go be with his daughter in Minnesota.